 |Northern Ireland||To a fine not exceeding level 5 on the standard scale and for continued contravention, a daily default fine not exceeding one-tenth of level 5 on the standard scale.|

-Consequently, the daily default fines for failed to submit your confirmation statement can be expensive.
+Consequently, the daily default fines for failure to submit your confirmation statement can be expensive.

 Above all, your company directors, secretaries and any other officers must show that they have taken reasonable steps to avoid continued failing to submit your confirmation statement.

-Contact us if your require help with taking care of your company’s confirmation statement.
+Contact us if you require help with taking care of your company’s confirmation statement.

 Dissolve your company

-If you no longer want to keep your company, you may apply to Companies House to have it dissolved so that you no longer obliged to file Confirmation statement.
-The dissolution process take two months to complete provided there is no objections from any parties.
+If you no longer want to keep your company, you may apply to Companies House to have it dissolved so that you no longer obliged to file the Confirmation statement.
+The dissolution process takes two months to complete provided there is no objections from any parties.